ceejbot/opsbot/README.md

 I'm running this against our Slack chat already.
 The existing existing plugins work perfectly well!

 - write more plugins
+- bot brain/memory as a levelup db with keys namespaced by plugin

 ## Credits